jaguaru/api_blog_django/README.md

         *(No response is generated when the post is deleted.)

-### Create a Comment: In this section you can see how to create a comment, in this case the publication id is needed
+### Create a Comment: In this section you can see how to create a comment, in this case the post id is needed

     Request: